- The altar by the oak tree at Moreh near Shechem

 Genesis 13:4, to the place where he had made an altar at the first.
 And there Abram called upon the name of the LORD.

-Here then we see how God separated Lot from Abram.
-Lot grabbed the best part of the promised land, Genesis 13:10.
-And caused Abram to move out of there, Genesis 13:18.
-He moved to Mamre near Hebron, nearly 60 km from Bethel.
+In Genesis 13, we see how God separated Lot from Abram.
+Lot chose the best part of the promised land for himself, as described in Genesis 13:10.
+This caused Abram to leave the area and move to Mamre near Hebron, which was approximately 37 miles (or 60 km) from Bethel.

 4. The altar by the oaks of Mamre close to Hebron